Meta-VCI-Map/LSMviewer/README.md

 ### Adding a new score
 Adding new scores on the tool, requires modifications on the `LSviewer.py`, `scores.py` and `globals.py` files.
-Specifically, `LSviewer.py` handles the user interface, `scores.py` handles the computations and `globals.py` initializes the global variables.
+Specifically, `LSviewer.py` handles mostly the user interface, `scores.py` handles the computations and `globals.py` initializes the global variables.

 To include a new score, you need to: